Pulse-Insights/pi-react-native/PulseInsight/README.md

 - `/android` - Native Android code
 - `/__tests__` - Test files for the SDK

+## Configuration

+Before running the example app, you need to replace the placeholder values with your own:

+1. In `/example/App.tsx`:
+   - Replace `YOUR_ACCOUNT_ID` with your Pulse Insights account ID (e.g., 'PI-12345678')
+   - Replace `YOUR_HOST_URL` with your survey host URL (e.g., 'survey.pulseinsights.com')
+   - Replace `YOUR_VIEW_NAME` with your main view name for targeting surveys

+These values are required for the SDK to connect to your Pulse Insights account and display surveys correctly.

 ## Development Environment Setup

 ### Prerequisites